Nonparametric Causal Decomposition of Group Disparities: Discussion

-\begin{acks}[Acknowledgments] We thank Paul Bauer, Xavier d'Haultfoeuille, Laurent Davezies, Eric Grodsky, Aleksei Opacic, Guanghui Pan, Chan Park, Ben Rosche, Jiwei Zhao, and especially Xiang Zhou for helpful suggestions.
-We are also grateful for the insightful and thought-provoking comments of AOAS reviewers.
-Earlier versions of this paper have been presented at GESIS, PAA, ACIC, RC28, JSM, ICLC, CREST, and the Universities of Wisconsin, Heidelberg, and Chicago. \end{acks}
+We thank Paul Bauer, Xavier d'Haultfoeuille, Laurent Davezies, Eric Grodsky, Jim Heckman, Aleksei Opacic, Chan Park, Stephen Raudenbush, Ben Rosche, Michael Sobel, Jiwei Zhao, and Xiang Zhou for helpful suggestions.
+We are also grateful for the insightful comments of three AOAS reviewers.
+Earlier versions of this paper have been presented at GESIS, PAA, ACIC, RC28, JSM, ICLC, CREST, and the Universities of Wisconsin, Heidelberg, and Chicago.